Azure-Samples/azure-openai-keyless-python/README.md

     This will use the OpenAI API SDK to make a request to the OpenAI API and print the response.

-## Creating a new azd enviroment
+## Creating a new Azure OpenAI deployment

-1. If you'd like to create a new Python project, you can create a new azd environment for it.
+1. If you'd like to deploy a new Azure OpenAI deployment, the easiest way is to create a new `azd` environment for it.
 Create a new environment and set it as the default by running:

     ```shell